 Do your kids need glasses in order to see clearly?
 Maybe they have a strong case of nearsightedness, perhaps they have astigmatism, or another type of refractive error.
 Whatever the cause, getting your kids to wear eyeglasses can be a parenting challenge.

-James Sinoway O.D. treats patients from all over Midtown, New York with their vision correction needs.
+James Sinoway O.D. treats patients from all over Woodcliff Lake, New Jersey with their vision correction needs.
 The knowledgeable, caring staff at James Tracey Eye Care can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?

 To help your children get the best vision possible, you first need to understand why they’re fighting with you over their glasses.
 It usually stems from something physical, emotional, or social, such as:

 How do you know which it is?
 Pay close attention to the signs, from what your kids say, to how they behave, to how they interact with others.

 Improper fit is a big reason why glasses could feel uncomfortable.
 If they slip down, itch behind the ears, or put pressure on the bridge of the nose, it can explain why a child wouldn’t like to wear them.

 If there’s been a big change to their prescription, they may need time to get used to it.
 If they were given the wrong prescription, they may be straining their eyes, getting headaches, or having eye fatigue.
 An incorrect prescription can make wearing glasses painful or awkward.
 It doesn’t correct their vision, either, so they’ll still see blurry images.
 When this happens, your eye doctor can check the prescription and make an adjustment.

 Your kids at home aren’t the same as your kids in school, on the sports field, or with their friends.
 They may be afraid of being made fun of in school, or they may not want the sudden attention on their appearance.
 These feelings can be even stronger among the tween and teen set.